-Through his large paintings, Clark Richert speculates about the nature of reality.
+Through his paintings, drawings, animations, and sculpture, Clark Richert speculates about the nature of reality.
 He is inspired by Mark Rothko’s use of color and Buckminster Fuller’s theories regarding the structure of the universe.
 Richert writes “As an artist, I operate on a premise that I need not be bound by the scientist’s responsibility of proof; my responsibility is to freely interpret.
 That viewers fully understand all the subject matter in my work is not as important to me as their having a sense of the basic content: that these paintings are postulations about large things.”